csoulain/porousMedia4Foam/README.md

 * Install

-- This toolbox has been tested on OpenFOAM v7 only
+- This toolbox has been tested on OpenFOAM v11 only (use the v11legacy branch)

 - It only needs a standard OpenFOAM installation from www.openfoam.org